 Referrals for the CBRA program may come from a variety of sources.
-To support effective referrals for the priority population, grantees should actively create and maintain relationships with psychiatric, substance use, and other treatment institutions, correctional institutions, coordinated entry systems, and providers working with those fleeing violence in the communities that they are serving.
+To support effective referrals for the priority population, grantees and program staff must actively create and maintain relationships and regularly coordinate with discharge planners at state psychiatric hospitals and community-based inpatient psychiatric treatment facilities to ensure priority populations are served.